ricardouriegas/notas-cuatri7/notes/ingles.unit1.news-project.md

 _scene change to the other building_

 I enter the bathroom and i felt the heaven, i was saved, i was happy, i experienced the best thing i could ever imagine.
-I was saved.
 Hope you dont have to experience the same thing i did, today the bathrooms still closed like always, so be careful.
 Thats my report, see you next time.

 ## Second new
 _Music and transition_
-Allright, that was a really wired story, but now we are going to talk about the weather.
+Allright, that was a really weird story, but now we are going to talk about the weather.
 The weather is going to be really hot, so make sure to drink some water.
 And talking about water, this doesnt make sense, but yesterday i listen to a really great song that i want to share with you, its called "watermelon sugar" by harry styles, i hope you enjoy it.

 ## Third new
 _Music and transition_